Version

 Link Error: Unresolved External NetDUNRename (and about 90 others): This is caused if this Application is a Data DLL, and NetTalk is installed on your system, and neither the Activate, nor Suppress NetTalk extensions are in this app.
 If you intend to use NetTalk then add the Activate NetTalk Global Extension to the application, otherwise add the Suppress NetTalk Global Extension.

 Link Error: Unresolved External <$CUSTOMER> in <filename>.obj: This may happen if you have not included all the Global Templates for all the DLL's in your project.
-You should have a Global Template for each DLL that this application is dependant on, plus your template set name Global Template.
+You should have a Global Template for each DLL that this application is dependent on, plus your template set name Global Template.
 (If this occurred when you were doing the tutorial and you had not done the first part of the tutorial, then you probably chose to Generate All, instead of the 'Just This File' Generate option.
 If you are not working through the whole tutorial and are just doing the Multi-Proj Manager tutorial, then re-install Multi-Proj to restore the original tutorial files.

 Link Error: Unresolved External ~<iconfilename> in <filename>.obj: This will happen if you've put the tilde character in front of icon files in your browse icons tab.
-You need to remove the tilde characters from the front of the icon filenames that you have used in your brwose icons.
+You need to remove the tilde characters from the front of the icon filenames that you have used in your browse icons.
 These are icons are included in your project and the icon used will be the one included in the project.
 Only icons used in handcode require a tilde to use the icon included in the poject.

 Syntax error: Indistinguishable new prototype: <procedure name>: You may have declared your procedure to be an ABC External type when it should be a Multi-Proj ExternalProcedure.